PSLmodels/OG-Core/README.rst

 =================================
-AEI/BYU Dynamic Tax Scoring Model
+BYU/OSPC Dynamic Tax Scoring Model
 =================================

-A Brigham Young University Macroeconomics and Computational Laboratory project in conjunction with the Open Source Policy Center at the American Enterprise Institute.
+A Brigham Young University Macroeconomics and Computational Laboratory project in conjunction with the Open Source Policy Center.

 This repository includes the data used to calibrate the model along with all the necessary Python code to solve and simulate.